MarquezProject/marquez/docs/index.md

 Marquez's data model emphasizes immutability and timely processing of datasets.
 Datasets are first-class values produced by job runs.
 A job run is linked to _versioned_ code, and produces one or more immutable _versioned_ outputs.
 Dataset changes are recorded at different points in job execution via lightweight API calls, including the success or failure of the run itself.

-The diagram below shows the metadata collected and cataloged for a given job over multiple runs, and the time-ordered sequence of changes applied to its input dataset over time.
+The diagram below shows the metadata collected and cataloged for a given job over multiple runs, and the time-ordered sequence of changes applied to its input dataset.

 <figure align="center">
   <img src="./assets/images/model.png">